jacobsidford/react-timecalendar/README.md

 ];
 //7 array's to indicate each day of the week, to not offer timeSlots on that day.
 ```
-To activate time selection, timeSlot and onTimeClick must be provided with clickable being true.
+To activate time selection, timeSlot, openHours and onTimeClick must be provided with clickable being true.
 ## Styling

 CSS class taxonomy: